All Episodes

 Oh, Woodrow Wilson, Franklin Delano Roosevelt, Democrats.

-So beware of these guys trying to use a a more, I'm not going to say hawkish, but a more moderate foreign policy tone to cover their socialist aims at home.
+So beware of these guys trying to use a more, I'm not going to say hawkish, but a more moderate foreign policy tone to cover their socialist aims at home.

 Have you heard about this one?

-The Lily Ledbetter Act.
+The Lilly Ledbetter Act?

 You know, apparently this woman didn't realize she was being discriminated against until 20 years later.

-Well, there's a little thing called the Statute of Limitations.
+Well, there's a little thing called the Statute of Limitations, you know, to protect the defendant.

 For instance, if you don't file a suit until 20, 25, 30 years later, the defendant's witnesses may have all expired.